Getting started with a Plesk reseller account

 plesk-reseller-hosting-intro

-Plesk 12.5 and newer come with some extremely powerful reseller account controls.
+Plesk comes with some extremely powerful reseller account controls.
 Unlike cPanel (and WHM), it’s not necessary to learn how to use two completely different panels, Plesk integrates everything beautifully into one easy to manage panel.
-That said there are a few things to know about the feature set and best practices for organisation of hosting plans.
+That said there are a few things to know about the features it includes and the best practices when it comes to organization of your hosting plans.

 Don’t have a reseller hosting account yet?